tdizzlefizzle1/M2-Availability/README.md

 ### **And lastly,** you will have to setup crontab

 If you are not familiar with crontab, here is a [link](https://phoenixnap.com/kb/set-up-cron-job-linux) to get familiar with it.
-In crontab I wrote this job to be run every 3 minutes:
+In crontab, I wrote this job to be run every 3 minutes:

-    */3 * * * * root /root/M2-Availability/is_m2_available.sh
+    */3 * * * * /root/M2-Availability/is_m2_available.sh
 Experiment with this and try to get it up and running.
 On Centos, I used `service crond status` to check whether or not crontab was doing what it was supposed to be doing.
 Don't forget to make sure crontab is running with `service crond start`

 That should cover it!